What's happened

 How we got here

-Recent severe weather in Southeast Asia has been driven by a combination of heavy monsoon rains and rare tropical cyclones, notably Cyclone Ditwah and Senyar.
-Climate change has increased the frequency and intensity of such events, leading to devastating floods and landslides in Indonesia, Sri Lanka, and Thailand.
-These regions are experiencing their worst natural disasters in decades, with infrastructure damage and mass displacement.
-Governments and aid agencies are responding with emergency supplies and rescue operations, but access remains difficult in many affected areas.
+Recent severe weather in Southeast Asia has been driven by a combination of heavy monsoon rains and tropical cyclones, notably Cyclone Ditwah and the rare formation of cyclones Senyar and Koto.
+Climate change has increased the frequency and intensity of such events, leading to devastating floods and landslides that have affected millions, especially in Indonesia and Sri Lanka.
+Governments and aid agencies are responding with emergency supplies, but access remains difficult in many areas due to damaged infrastructure.

 Go deeper